-Murray Foote appointed SNP chief executive
+Murray Foote appointed as new SNP chief executive

 Mr Foote said: "I am delighted to take up this important role and look forward to helping build the campaign for independence, both by strengthening the SNP's headquarter functions and supporting the party's formidable organisation across Scotland."

-Mr Foote, has a background in journalism, previously working as the head of media for the SNP in the Scottish Parliament.
-He was also editor-in-chief at the Daily Record and Sunday Mail from February 2014 to March 2018.
+He was previously editor-in-chief at the Daily Record and Sunday Mail newspapers from February 2014 to March 2018 before joining the SNP as the party's communications chief.

-SNP business convener Kirsten Oswald MP, welcomed his appointment.
+SNP business convener Kirsten Oswald MP welcomed his appointment.

 She said: "Murray was an exceptional candidate in a strong field.